TLESORT/State-Representation-Learning-An-Overview/forward_models.md

 # Forward/ Predictive Models

+next papers to review:

+## Deepak Pathak, Pulkit Agrawal, Alexei A. Efros and Trevor Darrell.
+Curiosity-driven Exploration by Self-supervised Prediction.
+In ICML 2017.
++No reward, forward model, predictive.
-Predicting context is critical for tackling unsupervised learning and being able to generate content as indicated by Richard Zemel \cite{}
+Predicting context is critical for tackling unsupervised learning and being able to generate content \cite{Zemel}.
+Intrinsic Curiosity Module (ICM) helps agents explore and discover the environment out of curiosity when extrinsic rewards are spare or not present at all.
+Our proposed intrinsic model (ICM) is learned jointly with agent's policy even without any rewards from the environment

+## 2016 November 16, Max Jaderberg, Volodymyr Mnih, Wojciech Marian Czarnecki, Tom Schaul, Joel Z Leibo, David Silver, and Koray Kavukcuoglu.
+Reinforcement Learning with Unsupervised Auxiliary Tasks. arXiv:1611.05397.

+## http://realai.org/auxiliary-tasks/  2017 May 19, Nat Dilokthanakul, Christos Kaplanis, Nick Pawlowski, and Murray Shanahan.
+Feature Control as Intrinsic Motivation for Hierarchical Reinforcement Learning. arXiv:1705.06769.

-* Loss is its own Reward: self-supervision for RL:
+## Loss is its own Reward: self-supervision for RL:
 Self-supervised pre-training and joint optimization improve the data efficiency and policy returns of end-to-end reinforcement learning.
 This paper shows the critical role of representation learning and confirms that re-training a decapitated agent, having destroyed the policy and value outputs while preserving the rest of the representation, is far faster than the initial training.

 Self-supervision defines losses via surrogate annotations synthesized from unlabeled data: "rewards capture the task while selfsupervision captures the environment".
 Since rewards might be delayed and sparse, the losses from self-supervision are instantaneous and ubiquitous: Augmenting RL with these auxiliary losses enriches